Skip to main content

 Submitting the Eligibility Determination

-• If you submit an incorrect document you may resubmit it up to two additional times, but only within the three-week window (the deadline does not reset each time you submit).
-Allow at least one week for staff review of your document.
+If you submit an incorrect document you may resubmit it up to two additional times, but only within the three-week window (the deadline does not reset each time you submit).

 Renewing Families